At a glance

 For the occasion, the brand took the opportunity to unveil a new look for its products.

 The Backstage collection is the link with Dior’s fashion heritage.
 It’s inspired by professional fashion makeup artists.
 The ones who usually do looks for the fashion shows, but this collection is way more accessible and suitable for every day wear.
-Here, no crazy bright colors, no glitter but a ton of nude shades declined in all their harmonies.
+Here, no crazy bright colors, no glitter but a ton of nude shades available in all their harmonies.
 The goal of this collection leans towards bringing fashion show makeup looks within everyone’s reach.

 It’s not the first time that Dior launches products with this kind of concept, but this time, the brand has really expanded its offer with several palettes (for the face, eyes, lips, and eyebrows).